GlaivePro/php-sf/README.md

 Build SFA-SQL (SQL/MM) expressions using SFA-CA syntax.

+> **Note**
+> Currently this doc contains not only description of this package and
+> documentation sketch, but plans and research as well.
+WIP.
+Unreleased.

 [Simple Features](https://en.wikipedia.org/wiki/Simple_Features) is a standard (multiple standards actually) by Open Geospatial Consortium defining models for geospatial data.
 The standard defines object oriented and SQL access (known as